WebAssembly/design/JS.md

         * Return `null`.
       * For an element that is a [`closure`](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/instance.ml#L7) `c`:
         * If there is an [Exported Function Exotic Object](#exported-function-exotic-objects) `func` in `funcs` whose `func.[[Closure]]` equals `c`, then return `func`.
-        * (Note: At most one wrapper is created for a any closure, so `func` is uniquely determined.)
+        * (Note: At most one wrapper is created for a any closure, so `func` is uniquely determined.
+Moreover, if the item was an import that is already an [Exported Function Exotic Object](#exported-function-exotic-objects), then the original function object will be found.
+For imports that are regular JS functions, a new wrapper will be created.)
         * Otherwise:
           * Let `func` be an [Exported Function Exotic Object](#exported-function-exotic-objects) created from `c`.
           * Append `func` to `funcs`.